kongus99/Parking/README.md

 ```bash
 gradlew bootRun
 ```
-For deployment, you can always build jar file with Java and run it directly.
+For deployment, you can always build jar file with Gradle and run it directly.
 ```bash
 gradlew bootJar
 ```